Free Physical Therapy Exam Questions Archive

 3.

-An 11 year old male presents to the physical therapy clinic with signs of hypertonicity related to cerebral palsy.
-The boy has significant shortening of the left sternocleidomastoid muscle, creating a severe torticollis to the right.
-This has led to a pressure ulcer forming on his right ear from contact with the wheelchair headrest.
-The MOST appropriate course of action is to:
+An 11-year-old male presents to the physical therapy clinic with signs of hypertonicity related to cerebral palsy.
+The patient has severe torticollis to the right, which has led to a pressure ulcer forming on his right ear due to contact with the wheelchair headrest.
+What is the MOST appropriate course of action?

 The correct answer is: